-As of January 2015, the Anasuria Cluster of fields, excluding the shares of the Cook Field held by Ithaca Energy, were estimated to hold combined proved and probable (2P) reserves of 50.2 million stock tank barrels (MMstb) of oil and 49.4 billion standard cubic feet (Bscf) of gas.
+As of July 2018, the Anasuria Cluster of fields were estimated to hold combined proved and probable (2P) reserves of 24.2 million barrels (MMbbl) of oil and 17.5 billion standard cubic feet (Bscf) of gas.

-The contingent oil resources are estimated to be 11.2MMstb of oil and 5.6Bscf of gas.
+The 2C oil resources are estimated to be 7.8MMbbl of oil and 6.7Bscf of gas.

 Anasuria Cluster development details

-The Guillemot A oil and gas field, located in Blocks 21/35 and 21/30, was discovered in 1979 and started production in 1996.
-It is the largest field within the cluster and integrates five producer wells and a water injection well, with the fifth producer well coming online in May 2014.
+Located in Blocks 21/35 and 21/30, The Guillemot A oil and gas field was discovered in 1979 and started production in 1996.
+It is the largest field within the cluster and integrates five producer wells and a water injection well.

-The Teal oil and gas field, located in Block 21/25, started production in 1997 through one production well and integrates two water injection wells.
+The Teal oil and gas field at Block 21/25 started production in 1997 through one production well and integrates two water injection wells.

-The Teal South oil and gas field, located in Block 21/25, started production in 1996 through a producer well and integrates a water injection well.
-The field was shut down in 2012 due to the presence of hydrogen sulphide (H2S).
-Production from the field is anticipated to be resumed in 2016.
+The Teal South oil and gas field at Block 21/25 started production in 1996 through a producer well and integrates a water injection well.
+The field was shut down in 2012 due to hydrogen sulphide (H2S).

 Crude oil produced from these fields is transported by shuttle tankers, while gas is exported by the Fulmar gas pipeline to St Fergus gas terminal in Aberdeenshire.

 The Anasuria FPSO is installed within Block 21/25, between the Teal and Teal South fields.
 Shell’s first purpose-built FPSO facility to be installed in the North Sea, it is fixed to the seabed by a turret mooring system at a water depth of approximately 89m.

-The primary separation and processing facilities of the FPSO include two first stage separators, a second stage and third stage separator each, two HP water injection pumps, and seven oil cargo tanks with a storage capacity of 20,000 million standard cubic metre (mmscm) each.
-It further incorporates three gas compressors and the platform has a designed processing capacity of 11,000m³/d.
+FPSO’s primary separation and processing facilities include two first-stage separators, a second-stage and a third-stage separator, two HP water injection pumps and seven oil cargo tanks with a storage capacity of 20,000 million standard cubic metres (MMscm) each.
+The platform further incorporates three gas compressors and has a designed processing capacity of 11,000m³/d.

 Contractors involved with the Central North Sea offshore oil and gas project

-The JV has contracted Petrofac to provide operations services for the FPSO as well as monitor and manage the pipelines and wells for the 100% owned fields within the cluster, for a term of five years.
+The JV contracted Petrofac to provide operations services for the FPSO, as well as monitor and manage the pipelines and wells for 100% of the owned fields within the cluster for five years beginning in 2016.

-Amec performed the fabrication and installation of 22 topside processing facilities weighing approximately 3,500t, whereas the strength and fatigue assessments for the FPSO were conducted by Babcock International.
+Amec implemented the fabrication and installation of 22 topside processing facilities weighing approximately 3,500t, whereas the strength and fatigue assessments for the FPSO were conducted by Babcock International.

-The mooring installation works were performed by Aker / Heerema, the installation of tie-backs, flexible risers and the Fulmar pipeline tie-in were performed by McDermott, whereas the subsea facilities were installed by Cooper Oil Tools.
+The mooring installation works were performed by Aker / Heerema, the installation of tie-backs, flexible risers and the Fulmar pipeline tie-in was conducted by McDermott, and the subsea facilities were installed by Cooper Oil Tools.